NuGet/docs.microsoft.com-nuget/docs/guides/Package-authoring-best-practices.md

 ### Package Version

-✔️ CONSIDER using [SemVer 2.0.0](https://semver.org/) to version your NuGet package.
+✔️ CONSIDER using [SemVer](https://semver.org/) to version your NuGet package.
 > Essentially, this means using the Major.Minor.Patch[-prerelease] format.

 ✔️ DO include a pre-release suffix when releasing a non-stable package.
+TODO: Include and example and link to https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/nuget#pre-release-packages somewhere

 See the [.NET library versioning guide](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/versioning) for more advanced guidance including assembly versioning.